 I never was a big beach person, and growing up I tended to avoid vacations that involved water.
 I do love sunsets, though, and the consistency of this beautiful beach nightly with its many changing weather patterns was truly a treat.
 I’ve written about how within the long travels you do need to make sure you stay positive and rested, and this island was an ideal opportunity for me to just do that.

 In part I was healing up my mangled feet, but in part it was a place to also contemplate what was next for me and where this site and my life were headed.
 What was supposed to be a 1-year trip was turning into more, and it got me truly thinking about why I quit my job in the first place, as well as the things that long term travel just cannot fix.
 I might have not grown up with beaches, but as I started this big journey they have become a place to sit and to think and to wonder.
 I suspect that was probably what I was missing about them all along.

 All of the pictures below were taken from Coral Bay on Perhentian Kecil, the smaller of the two islands.

-Update: Here is a video I took as the biggest of the storm sat on the horizon.
-Gives a 360 view (a bit wobbly – sorry!) of Coral Bay and the crazy clouds:
+Here is a video I took as the biggest of the storm sat on the horizon.
+Gives a 360 view ( VERY wobbly – sorry!) of Coral Bay and the crazy clouds:

 More to come on this idyllic island getaway next week!